Can I work full-time while completing the graduate programs?

 There are usually between 10-15 students in a class.
 You will get to know your peers and professors well at CHC.
 CHC prefers small classes sized so that instructors can give each student personalized attention.

 We offer rolling admissions.
 You can begin a program in the Spring (mid-January), Summer (mid-May), or Fall (late August).
 Contact Graduate Admissions for more information.

 When are applications due?

 The application submission guidelines are November 1st for the Spring semester, April 1st for the Summer semester, and July 1st for the Fall semester.
 Please note we will accept and process admission materials after these dates.

 Do you offer graduate housing?

 We do not currently have graduate housing available, but there are many options in the area.
-The Philadelphia neighborhoods of Chestnut Hill, Roxborough, Manayunk, and Mount Airy are all within a 10-20 minute drive.
-Additionally, the College is very accessible from suburbs like Flourtown, Plymouth Meeting, Lafayette Hill, Wyndmoor, and Erdenheim.
+The Philadelphia neighborhoods of Chestnut Hill, Roxborough, Manayunk, and Mount Airy are all within a 10-20 minute drive or public transportation and some locations are also within walking distance.
+Additionally, the College is very accessible from suburban areas (e.g. Flourtown, Plymouth Meeting, Lafayette Hill, Wyndmoor, and Erdenheim).